Enrollment & Descendants

-Descendant are individuals born from enrolled Oneida citizens but do not meet the eligibility requirements for enrollment with the Oneida Nation.
-To be recognized as a Descendant you must establish ancestry to an enrolled member listed on the 1935 base roll.
+Descendants are individuals born from enrolled Oneida members but who do not meet the eligibility requirements for enrollment with the Oneida Nation.
+To be recognized as a Descendant, documentation must prove that the individual lineally descends from an ancestor who is or was a member of the Oneida Nation.
 Descendant Certifications are used for assistance at the Oneida Health Center and/or other programs.

 Descendant Application (for new applicants)